Daniel-KM/Omeka-S-module-Table/README.md

 TODO
 ----

-- [ ] Add an option to allow to use the same code for multiple values, for example for multiple labels or languages or a code with different meanings.
+- [x] Add an option to allow to use the same code for multiple values, for example for multiple labels or languages or a code with different meanings.
 The point is mainly the api representation.
 - [ ] Use js [datatables] (or see packagist/github) or use direct edition (see module Group).
 - [ ] Provide common tables by default (languages, countries, unimarc).
+- [ ] Finalize integration in resource template.

 Warning